malaybaku/VMagicMirrorManual/en_about_settings.md

 ### 3.2.1.
 Face

-Upper part is the same as `Streaming` tab in control panel.
+Upper part is almost the same as `Streaming` tab in control panel, and additional check `Auto blink during face tracking` is also available.
+Turn on this check when you have some trouble about eye open / close tracking.

 The item `Default Fun Blend Shape [%]` specifies the default fun expression rate.